-The Sea Transport sector comprises our vibrant port, shipping, and maritime services clusters.
+The Sea Transport industry comprises our vibrant port, shipping, and maritime services clusters.
 Together with companies in the marine and offshore engineering cluster*, there are 5,000 maritime companies that employ more than 170,000 people and account for about 7 per cent of Singapore’s Gross Domestic Product.

 Singapore has one of the highest concentrations of international shipping groups globally and is home to more than 140 international shipping groups.
-The Sea Transport sector encompasses a wide range of established maritime services areas, such as ship management, shipbroking, marine insurance, ship finance, and maritime law and arbitration.
+The Sea Transport industry encompasses a wide range of established maritime services areas, such as ship management, shipbroking, marine insurance, ship finance, and maritime law and arbitration.
 As one of the world’s busiest ports, the Port of Singapore is also the top bunkering port.

-The importance of the Sea Transport sector will increase further with the development of our future ports.
+The importance of the Sea Transport industry will increase further with the development of our future ports.
 Leveraging on greater automation, intelligent systems, and data analytics to optimise port operations, our future ports will require highly skilled manpower.

 To support our growth as a premier global hub port and a leading International Maritime Centre, we need a strong workforce in both shore-based and seafaring jobs.
 As ships become larger and more sophisticated, skilled teams of captains, engineers, and crew are needed to man them.
 Similarly, as Singapore’s vibrant International Maritime Centre continues to grow and expand, there will be increased demand for deep expertise across diverse shore-based careers in both commercial and technical roles.